algorithmshub/Java/Maths/Absolute/README.md

 # Absolute.java

-Write a function returns the absolute value of a number
+Write a function returns the absolute value of a number.

 ### Code